finiam/next-prisma-starter/README.md

 You can also deploy it on Vercel, as long you setup your Postgresql database somewhere else.
 I recommend Heroku for now as the round trip times from Vercel to a regular SQL database are a bit big.
 Also connection management is a issue right now.
 Stateless functions don't deal well it that.
 If you want to use Vercel, I'd recommend swaping out Prisma+SQL with FaunaDB for example.

+If you want to keep Prisma and Postgres, please use something like pgBouncer to pool your SQL connections, otherwise you will run into problems.
+You can also use CockroachDB to have a database on each major region.

 Check out [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+You can check the Heroku deployment [here](https://next-prisma-starter.herokuapp.com/).

 ## Learn More